-Shares of common stock outstanding

-before this offering

-2,692,673 shares as of March 27, 2017.

-Shares of common stock to be outstanding after this offering

-3,612,213 shares (7,290,374 shares on an as-converted basis, assuming the conversion of the Series E Preferred Stock).
+Shares of common stock outstanding before this offering 3,118,492 shares as of March 28, 2017.
+Shares of common stock to be outstanding after this offering 4,718,492 shares (11,118,492 shares on an as-converted basis, assuming the conversion of the Series E Preferred Stock).
+Shares of Series E Preferred Stock outstanding before this offering None.

-Shares of

-Series E

-Preferred

-Stock

-outstanding

-before this

-offering

-None.
 We have no preferred stock outstanding prior to this offering.
 Shares of Series E Preferred Stock to be outstanding after this offering 6,400 shares.

-Over-allotment option

-We have granted the representative an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series E Preferred Stock) in the offering and/or additional warrants equal to 15% of the warrants in the offering at the assumed public offering price per share of common stock and the assumed public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commission.
+Over-allotment option We have granted the underwriter an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series E Preferred Stock) in the offering and/or additional warrants equal to 15% of the warrants in the offering at the public offering price per share of common stock and the public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commission.
 This option is exercisable, in whole or in part, for a period of 45 days from the date of this prospectus.

-Market for the

-common stock

-Our common stock is listed on The Nasdaq Capital Market under the symbol "SSH".
-See "-Recent Developments" above for important information about the listing of our common stock on The Nasdaq Capital Market.

-Use of Proceeds

-We intend to use the net proceeds of this offering for working capital needs for our recently-acquired Aquadex product line and for general corporate purposes.
+Market for the common stock Our common stock is listed on The Nasdaq Capital Market under the symbol "SSH".
+See "-Recent Developments-Nasdaq Compliance" above for important information about the listing of our common stock on The Nasdaq Capital Market.
+Use of Proceeds We intend to use the net proceeds of this offering to provide us with cash to fund our operations and grow our business, and to evidence compliance with the minimum stockholders' equity requirement of the Nasdaq Capital Market.
 See "Use of Proceeds" herein.

-No listing of

-warrants

-We do not intend to apply for listing of the warrants on any securities exchange or trading system.

-No listing of Series E Preferred Stock

-We do not intend to apply for listing of the Series E Preferred Stock on any securities exchange or trading system.

-Risk Factors

-See "Risk Factors" beginning on page 10 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in this offering.
+No listing of warrants We do not intend to apply for listing of the warrants on any securities exchange or trading system.
+No listing of Series E Preferred Stock We do not intend to apply for listing of the Series E Preferred Stock on any securities exchange or trading system.
+Potential Insider Participation Our Chief Executive Officer has indicated an interest in purchasing approximately \$100,000 of Class A Units in this offering on the same terms and at the same price as the Class A Units sold to the public in this offering.
+The underwriter will receive the same underwriting discount on any Class A Units purchased by our Chief Executive Officer as it will on any other Class A Units sold to the public in this offering.
+Risk Factors See "Risk Factors" beginning on page 9 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in this offering.

-Except as otherwise indicated, all information in this prospectus is based on 2,692,673 shares of common stock outstanding as of March 27, 2017 and excludes the shares of common stock being offered by this prospectus or issuable upon conversion of the Series E Preferred Stock or warrants being offered by this prospectus and also excludes the following:
+Except as otherwise indicated, all information in this prospectus is based on 3,118,492 shares of common stock outstanding as of March 28, 2017 and excludes the shares of common stock being offered by this prospectus or issuable upon conversion of the Series E Preferred Stock or warrants being offered by this prospectus and also excludes the following: